meshtastic/meshtastic/docs/about/concepts/external-devices.md

 Requires use of the [rotary encoder module](#rotary-encoder-module).
 The rotary encoder acts as an input to select one of up to 50 customizable messages.
 This way you can send canned messages without needing to pair your device to a phone.

-### Environmental Measurement Module
+### Telemetry Module

-Broadcast environmental measurements to your mesh!
+Broadcast telemetry to your mesh!
 Temperature, Humidity, Pressure, & VOC Gas are all options that are currently available with the supported sensors.

 ### External Notifications Module